 Have a Secure Repository

 You should be able to access all of your transcripts 24/7.
-A secure repository provides this benefit, so you can log in and download a transcript, exhibit, etc. This can save time when preparing for a case and you find yourself in need of a certain file – it is accessible to you in the time it takes you to log in and download.
-Likewise, if you find yourself in need of an errata sheet or invoice, those can be easily downloaded from the repository.
-This saves time by enabling you and your team to locate pertinent information more quickly.
+A secure repository provides this benefit, so you can log in and download a transcript, exhibit, invoice, etc. This can save time when preparing for a case and finding yourself in need of a certain file – it is accessible to you in the time it takes you to log in and download.
+And again, it’s 2020, and everything is virtual!

 Obtain Court Reporting Agency Emergency Contact Information